h00die/poolmonitor/README.md

-# Pool-Temperature
+# Pool Monitor
-Django project to monitor pool temperature with Raspberry Pi and integrate with SmartThings
+Django project to monitor pool settings (temperature, etc) with Raspberry Pi and integrate with SmartThings